Systems Analysis and Design Certificate

 - Applicants with International Transcripts: Any applicant to this program who has completed undergraduate or graduate coursework at an international higher education institution outside of the United States may submit transcripts and degree certificates (with an English translation) in lieu of a course-by-course transcript evaluation from World Education Services (WES), Educational Credential Evaluators (ECE), or Educational Perspectives.
 This graduate program will conduct an in-house credential evaluation of your transcript(s).

-- *Note: If you are admitted, official transcripts and degree certificates (with an English translation)/official course-by-course transcript evaluation, and any applicable official exam scores are required.
+- *Note: If admitted, official transcripts and degree certificates (with an English translation)/official course-by-course transcript evaluation, and any applicable official exam scores are required.

 The following courses are prerequisites for the required courses.
 Elective courses may have additional prerequisites.
 All prerequisites must be completed with grades of "B" or better.